sacchelli/BFNCrist/README.md

 Parameters in the scripts should correspond to the values used in the paper.
 For now, changing them requires editing the scripts (in their preamble).

-- To obtain an image of the kernel with different values of η
+- To obtain an image of the cumulative distribution functions with different values of η (fig. 4)
 ```
 matlab ker.m
 ```

-- The Tikhonov method (for the single shape case) is obtained with
+- The Tikhonov method (for the single shape case) for different values of the regularization parameter δ (fig. 5)
 ```
 matlab Tikho.m
 ```

-- The Back-and-Forth Nudging algorithm can be executed (in the two shape case) with
+- Back-and-Forth Nudging algorithm in the two shape case (fig. 7 and 8)
 ```
 matlab BFN.m
 ```